-Refer to ENGINE BRAKE in Other Features section for supplemental information regarding the Engine Brake operation.
+Refer to "ENGINE BRAKE" on page 10 in Other Features section for supplemental information regarding the Engine Brake operation.

 Transmission Retarder

 The transmission retarder is engaged incrementally for every step you move the hand lever.
 Release the accelerator pedal for the retarder to take effect.